zslhg903/NINA/NINA/Documentation/NINA.md

 ![Panel: Camera](images/panel-camera.png)

-> Cooling requires a camera with an active cooler that reports to NINA
+> Cooling requires a camera with an active cooler that reports to N.I.N.A.
 > Requires a connected [camera](#tab-camera) to display information
 1. **Display of the current cooler status**
 2. **Target temperature**